 I’m nursing my third baby now.
-I’ve finally got the hang of losing the baby weight, while keeping a tremendous amount of milk supply on board for the little one.
+I’ve finally got the hang of losing the baby weight.
+While even keeping a tremendous amount of milk supply on board for the little one.
 I’ve even had a bout of mastitis from over producing, while still losing all the baby weight in about 2 months.

-Many moms get nervous that if they decrease their calories to lose the baby weigh, their milk supply will decrease also.
+Many moms get nervous that if they decrease their calories to lose the baby weight, their milk supply will decrease also.
 This is especially worrisome for mothers who are working and pumping.
 In reality, you have to be very malnourished to stop producing milk.
 You’re body’s number one goal is to feed your baby, then yourself.
 What happens when you don’t eat enough nutrients is YOU suffer first.

 Here’s Your Food List To Lose The Baby Weight and Pump Up Your Milk Supply!

-Carrots: Nursing mamas need beta carotene as a major nutrient to produce breast milk.
+Nursing mamas need beta carotene as a major nutrient to produce breast milk.
 Carrots are a super healthy, low-calorie source of beta carotene, which means they are easy on the scale.
 They are also high in fiber, and handy to grab and dip.
 I’m actually not a huge fan of raw carrots, but they are really good roasted!
 That’s the main way I eat them.
 Here’s also a Healthy Creamy Thai Carrot Soup with Basil from Minimalist Baker.

-Spinach: I know, I know, this is a typical diet food, but it is also really great for your milk, again because of the iron.
+I know, I know, this is a typical diet food, but it is also really great for your milk, again because of the iron.
 Here’s a study where anemia was found to be associated with low milk supply, and I think its worth putting another iron-rich food on the list.
 Plus, spinach is loaded with other nutrients that are important to keep your body running and your weight down.

 The true key is to put as many nutrients in your body as you can.
 The weight naturally falls off, when your body is given what it needs.
-Your body will also do what its supposed to do, like produce enough milk for your baby, if you give it the fuel to do so!
+Your body will also do what it’s supposed to do, like produce enough milk for your baby.
+If you give it the fuel to do so!